 To my relief and joy, people have been supportive.
 Here are just a few snippets of what some exceptional people have contributed to my life lately, causing me to smile and helping the pain be just a little less sharp.

-1. My friend R. learned about my Migraine disease several weeks ago during a chat over beers.
+My friend R. learned about my migraine disease several weeks ago during a chat over beers.
 He has turned out to be incredibly supportive of my search for new methods to help my pain.
 Some things he's done?
 Well, he told me he would give me his head if he could.
 (Silly, but the sentiment was genuine!)
-He also has done research on Migraine and has forwarded me some enlightening articles.
+He has also researched migraine and has forwarded me some enlightening articles.

-2. I've said before that I've been getting “weekend headache" during the last several months.
+I've said before that I've been getting a "weekend headache" during the last several months.
 A couple of nights ago, I had to go home early due to the pain.
-Wanting to be supportive of my friends tipsy hunger, I told L. I would try to eat with her downtown.
-Unfortunately, the restaurant's lighting was entirely too bright and I couldn't stand it.
+Wanting to be supportive of my friends' tipsy hunger, I told L. I would try to eat with her downtown.
+Unfortunately, the restaurant's lighting was entirely too bright, and I couldn't stand it.
 She made her order a take-out one and stood outside with me, making me change benches so that the seemingly glaringly bright street lights wouldn't blind me - she stroked my head as she stood strategically in between my throbbing eyeballs and the street lamps.

-3. That same night, I got home and took my medication.
-Checked my email for the hell of it and one of the boys I'm not-dating-but-not-not-dating was online.
-As one who's especially vulnerable when trying to endure a Migraine attack, I told him what was going on with me.
+That same night, I got home and took my medication.
+I checked my email for the hell of it, and one of the boys I'm not-dating-but-not-not-dating was online.
+As one who's especially vulnerable when trying to endure a migraine attack, I told him what was going on with me.
 He stayed online with me as I typed to him how I was feeling.
 Though he lives really far away, he let me know how he would hug me and hold me if he could.
 As cheesy as it sounds, that support was so very comforting.

 Then, as I handed her my signed copy of the receipt, she looked at me and said, "God bless you, ____."
 I'm not religious, and I must note that her tone was more of one used by a lovely girl raised in the South who uses the phrase frequently rather than one who is extremely Christian.